Ragamafia/tkinter_experience/README.md

-Calculator for determining hourly wage.
+Calculator for determining hourly wages.
 Select an employee and the program will perform calculations based on the specified rates.
+Storing a list of employees in a separate json file.
+You can add or remove workers.
+You can't make a mistake when typing!
+Input validation for the user is enabled.

 The application is written using the Tkinter library (a Python module package for creating user interface applications).